 - An actively growing source of cells is required.

 It is important to note that classic karyotyping is timeconsuming, with the preparation of cells for examination taking several days.
-In addition, live lymphocytes are required so blood samples need to arrive at the laboratory within a maximum of 48 hours after sampling, preferably sooner, to avoid failure of cell growth in culture.
+Also, live lymphocytes are required, so blood samples need to arrive at the laboratory within a maximum of 48 hours after sampling, preferably sooner, to avoid failure of cell growth in culture.

 The test is performed by:

-- Isolating the chromosomes from the nucleus of the cells, placing them on a slide, and treating them with a special stain.
+- Isolating the chromosomes from the nucleus of the cells, placing them on a slide, and treating them with a particular stain.